carlaKC/lightning-notes/ldk-accountability.md

 - Lock `pending_resource_allocation`
 - Pass all htlcs that are `AwaitingNotification` to the trait

+If we don't want to poll here, we can use a `Notifier`?

 There will be a `allocate_resources` handler on `ChannelManager` which accepts responses from the trait implementation:
 - Lock `pending_resource_allocation`
   - Lookup htlc, fail if not `AwaitingResponse`
   - Set `Allocated` in map

+As is the case with `pending_intercepted_htlcs`, we'll add handling in `do_chain_event` that makes sure that we cancel these back if we don't hear back in time.

 ### Persistence